 The magnitude of impact on median OS was considerably higher in the subset of 520 patients with high-volume disease (32.2 months in ADT alone vs 49.2 months in combination).
 Additional parameters such as delay in disease progression assessed by PSA suppression (PSA < 0.2 ng/mL at one year: 11.7% vs 22.7% in favor of combination arm), appearance of new metastases or symptoms (19.8 months vs 32.7 months in favor of combination arm) also supported utilization of combination therapy.
 Toxicity assessment revealed neutropenic fever in 6% and grade 3 neuropathy with sensory and motor dysfunction in 1% each in the combination arm, as well as one treatment-related death in combination arm.
 The authors concluded that combination chemotherapy is more effective, but is associated with an adverse effect profile warranting careful selection of patients, especially favoring patients with high burden of disease (skeletal and or visceral).
 Data for patients with low burden of disease are not conclusive and require longer follow-up.

-Multiple ongoing studies at Roswell Park Cancer Institute are evaluating additional novel approaches for management of prostate cancer.
+Multiple ongoing studies at Roswell Park Comprehensive Cancer Center are evaluating additional novel approaches for management of prostate cancer.
 Click here to view all available clinic studies.